-2) Upon confirmation of your eligibility, you or your appointed freight handling agent should apply for a Customs In-Payment (GST including Duty Exemption) permit via TradeNet before the actual import.
+2) Upon confirmation of your eligibility, you or your appointed freight handling agent should obtain Customs In-Payment (GST including Duty Exemption) permit via TradeNet before the actual import.

-3) When applying for the permit, the place of receipt code should be declared as:
+3) When obtaining the permit, the place of receipt code should be declared as

 Self-propelled pleasure boats that enter Singapore on a temporary basis, under the power of its own engine or sail, for the purpose of pleasure, recreational sports, racing or other similar events, are granted GST relief and can be imported without a permit.